-One of many former students wrote:
+One former student wrote:

 David was such a close family friend, advisor and teacher.
 I feel so lucky to have known him for the majority of my life and to have him there to celebrate all of the special milestones.
 We will miss him so much.
 His wisdom will continue to inspire me as a teacher for the rest of my life.